Medical assistance is the best career to step foot into if you are interested in entering the healthcare industry.

 What is a Medical Assistant and what do they do?

-Medical Assistants are healthcare workers that provide support services to physicians, nurses, and other healthcare professionals.
+Medical Assistants are healthcare workers who provide support services to physicians, nurses, and other healthcare professionals.
 They help healthcare professionals with a variety of tasks, including clinical and administrative duties.

 If you are interested in pursuing medical assistance as a career, you might be wondering if they can start IVs.